HetNieuweOrganiseren/Holacracy-Constitution-Vertaling/Holacracy-Constitution-Vertaling.md

 #### 5.3.5 Integrative Election Process

-Any Circle Member may also initiate the Circle's Governance Process by calling for an election for a Circle Rep, Facilitator, or Secretary.
+Any Circle Member may also initiate the Circle's Governance Process by calling for an election for a Circle Rep, Facilitator, or Secretaris.
 The acting Facilitator must then enact the ***“Integrative Election Process”*** as follows:

 - **(a) Describe Role:** First, the Facilitator identifies the target Role and chooses a term for the election.
 The Facilitator may also present other information relevant to the election.
 During this step and the next, no one may comment on any potential candidates.
 - **(b) Nominate Candidates:** Each Circle Member uses a ballot or another private forum to name the eligible candidate whom the Circle Member believes is the best fit for the Role.
 Circle Members must label their ballot with their own name as well, and no one may abstain or nominate multiple people.